I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia--ddpixelformat.md

 <p>
 <dl>

-### -field <b>DirectX 9.0 and later versions only.</b>
+### -field DirectX 9.0 and later versions only.

-### -field When this flag is specified in a pixel format, it indicates that source surfaces of this format can be converted to any target surface with an RGB pixel format that has the D3DFORMAT_MEMBEROFGROUP_ARGB flag specified in <b>dwOperations</b>.
+### -field When this flag is specified in a pixel format, it indicates that source surfaces of this format can be converted to any target surface with an RGB pixel format that has the D3DFORMAT_MEMBEROFGROUP_ARGB flag specified in dwOperations.

 </dl>
 </p>